 Slide Mountain is an icon among Catskill mountain peaks.
 It greets tens of thousands of hikers each year.
-During the “in season” hiking months (mid spring to mid fall) on average, it is not uncommon to share this peak with 40-50 people.
+During the “in season” hiking months (mid-spring to mid-fall), it is not uncommon to share this peak with 40-50 people on average.
 This wonderful peak holds the lofty status of being the highest in the Catskills.

 Place among the 35: 1st

 Interesting Features: Conglomerate Rock on Summit, Virgin Hemlock Stands (3,300’ on S.W.
 Flank between Deer Shanty Brook and East Branch Neversink River & at 2,920’ on the old Steps Trail, bushwhack required), Virgin Spruce Stand 3,000’ on S.W.
 Flank between Deer Shanty Brook and East Branch Neversink River, bushwhack required), The Slide (overgrown but can make it out from Cornell), Curtis Memorial (at the Curtis – Ormsbee trailhead), Burroughs Commemorative inscription on summit rock, Dutcher step trail (if you can find it).